istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 ## Register workloads

-SPIRE by-design only grants identities to workloads that have been registered with the SPIRE server.
+By design, SPIRE only grants identities to workloads that have been registered with the SPIRE server.

 This includes your user workloads, as well as Istio's own workloads - Istio sidecars and gateways, once configured for SPIRE integration, cannot get identities, and therefore cannot reach READY status, unless there is a preexisting, matching SPIRE registration created for them ahead of time.